Seeking The Care And Well-Being Of Children Of Divorce

-At Keane Law in Boulder, Colorado, our attorneys handle all issues relating to the physical, emotional and financial well-being of children:
+At The Offices of Keane Law, LLC, in Boulder we handle all issues relating to the physical, emotional and financial well-being of children:

 - Allocation of parental responsibilities: In Colorado, child custody and visitation are referred to as allocation of parental responsibility.
 Parental responsibility includes parenting time and decision-making.

 - Custody evaluations and child and family investigators: If you and your spouse cannot agree on child custody and visitation issues, you can agree to appoint — or the Court may appoint — a Child and Family Investigator (CFI) to conduct a custody evaluation.

 - Child support: Colorado uses a formula to determine how much child support you are entitled to receive or obligated to pay.
 The numbers that are used in the formula, though, are often up for debate.
 For example, how many overnights does each spouse have with the children?
 How much money does each spouse make?
 Is either spouse voluntarily underemployed?

 - Grandparents’ rights: Colorado is a grandparents’ rights state.
 If you are a grandparent who has been denied visitation with a grandchild, you may have legal options.

 - Paternity: For unmarried parents, the first step in determining parental responsibility and child support is to establish paternity.
 If the parents disagree as to whether the man is the father of the child in question, a paternity test can be required.

 - Modification and enforcement of orders: Child support orders can be modified after divorce if there is a substantial and continuing change in circumstances.
 Child custody orders can be modified after divorce at any time based on the children’s best interests.